10 sheets blank papyrus format A4 - free bookmark

 Our papyrus range

-We offer bright, hand-laid natural papyrus from Egypt.
-From the size of a bookmark, over A4 and A3 up to oversizes of 92 x 192 cm, as well as various papyrus rolls, you are sure to find the right papyrus sheet.
-The design possibilities with papyrus are manifold.
-It can be inscribed with hieroglyphics or painted with various motifs.
-Tempera or watercolours, ink or felt-tip pens are suitable; it can even be printed with an inkjet printer.
+We offer light-coloured, handmade natural papyrus from Egypt.
+From the size of a bookmark to A4 and A3 to oversized sheets measuring 92 x 192 cm, as well as a wide variety of papyrus scrolls, you are sure to find the right papyrus sheet for your needs.
+The design possibilities with papyrus are endless.
+It can be inscribed with hieroglyphics or painted with a wide variety of motifs.
+Tempera or watercolours, ink or felt-tip pens are suitable for this purpose; it can even be printed on with an inkjet printer.

 Papyrus is a natural product

-In the Nile Delta, papyrus leaves are still produced in the traditional way.
-Families in the countryside harvest the papyrus stems, which can be up to 6 metres high, and process the raw material into papyrus leaves with great skill.
-Carefully crafted papyri are produced in several steps, which always have an individual, handcrafted character.
+Papyrus sheets are still produced in the traditional way in the Nile Delta today.
+Families in rural areas harvest the papyrus stalks, which can grow up to 6 metres high, and skilfully process the raw material into papyrus sheets.
+Carefully crafted papyri are produced in several steps, each with its own individual, handcrafted character.

-Papyrus has been produced and used as a writing material in Ancient Egypt since the 3rd millennium BC.
-It was always a highly valued product whose sole marketing rights lay with the Pharaoh.
-The German word "Papier" goes back to the Greek word "pápyros", which in turn is based on the ancient Egyptian word "pa-en-per-aa", which roughly means "the pharaoh's".
+Papyrus has been produced in Ancient Egypt since the 3rd millennium BC and used as a writing material.
+It was always a highly prized product, the sole marketing rights to which belonged to the pharaoh.
+The German word ‘Papier’ (paper) comes from the Greek word “pápyros”, which in turn is based on the ancient Egyptian word ‘pa-en-per-aa’, which roughly means ‘that of the pharaoh’.

-If papyrus is stored in a dry place, it has a very long life.
-Thus, papyrus scrolls or fragments that provided information about life in Ancient Egypt were and are still being found.
-The most famous papyrus scrolls are probably the Herculaneum Papyri, which were buried and preserved by the massive eruption of Vesuvius in 79 AD.
-Another 400,000 papyri from the ancient Egyptian Oxyrhynchus are still waiting to be deciphered and will once again bring much of interest to light.
-Julius Caesar is probably responsible for the greatest loss of knowledge in history.
-His soldiers set fire to the library of Alexandria, destroying thousands of important papyrus manuscripts.
+When stored in dry conditions, papyrus has a very long lifespan.
+Papyrus scrolls and fragments have been found time and again that provide information about life in ancient Egypt.
+Among the most famous papyrus scrolls are the Herculaneum Papyri, which were buried and thus preserved by the violent eruption of Vesuvius in 79 AD.
+More than 400,000 papyri from ancient Oxyrhynchus are still waiting to be deciphered and will bring many more interesting discoveries to light.
+Julius Caesar is responsible for what is probably the greatest loss of knowledge in history.
+His soldiers set fire to the Library of Alexandria, destroying thousands of important papyrus writings.

 Fair trade with Egypt